se-edu/se-book/projectDuke/text.md

 Teach Duke how to understand dates and times.
 For example, if the command is `deadline return book /by 2/12/2019 1800`, Duke should understand `2/12/2019 1800` as _2nd of December 2019, 6pm_, instead of treating it as just a String.

 * **Minimal**: Store deadline dates as a `java.time.LocalDate` in your task objects.
 Accept dates in a format such as `yyyy-mm-dd` format (e.g., `2019-10-15`)  and print in a different format such as `MMM dd yyyy` e.g., (`Oct 15 2019`).
 * **Stretch goal**: Use dates and times in more meaningful ways. e.g., add a command to print deadlines/events occurring on a specific date.

 <panel header="Using dates/times in Java" minimized >

-A code snippet using the `LocalDate` class:
+A code snippet using the `LocalDate` class to deal with dates/times (you may use other approaches too):
 ```java
 import java.time.LocalDate;
 import java.time.format.DateTimeFormatter;